fabio914/reality-mixer-js/README.md

  - WebXR and `navigator.mediaDevices` require HTTPS (unless you're accessing it via `localhost`).
 You could use a tool like [localtunnel](https://github.com/localtunnel/localtunnel) for testing.
 You can run `npm install -g localtunnel` to download it and then you can run `lt --port 8080 --subdomin 127.0.0.1` in a separate terminal.

  - Open your browser and navigate to `https://{your HTTPS domain}/examples/webxr_vr_ballshooter.html` (or `https://127.0.0.1:8080/examples/webxr_vr_ballshooter.html`)

- Your browser will ask for permission to access your camera, and it'll ask for permission to use your VR headset once you click on the WebXR button.

- You'll need to complete the calibration before starting the example, and you'll need to recalibrate whenever you change your guardian boundary / play area, change the position and orientation of your camera, or change your green screen.

  ## API